-Jamaica Employers' Federation Prize - Awarded to the final year student with the highest GPA who has specialized in the field of Human Resource Development, Labour and Employment Relations, Human Resource Management or Entrepreneurship.
-The student should have maintained at least 'B+' average and have actively participated in a non-academic university activity which indicates commitment to community building.
+Jamaica Employers' Federation Prize - Awarded to the final year student with the highest GPA who has specialized in the field of Human Resource Development, Human Resource Management, Labour and Employment Relations, or Entrepreneurship.
+The student should have maintained at least a 'B+' average and have actively participated in a non-academic university activity which indicates commitment to community building.

-FACULTY OF SOCIAL SCIENCES HONOURS SOCIETY
+FACULTY OF SOCIAL SCIENCES HONOURS SOCIETY Overview

-Overview